As more are buried, emotional prayer service planned in NZ

 Families of those killed had been awaiting word on when they could bury their loved ones.
 Police Commissioner Mike Bush said authorities have formally identified and released the remains of 21 victims.
 Islamic tradition calls for bodies to be cleansed and buried as soon as possible.

 Police said Wednesday that they believe the gunman was on his way to a third mosque when officers ran him off the road and arrested him.
-Australian Brenton Harrison Tarrant, 28, livestreamed the attack on Facebook and said in his manifesto he planned to attack three mosques.
+Australian Brenton Harrison Tarrant livestreamed the attack on Facebook and said in his manifesto he planned to attack three mosques.

 Tarrant, 28, has been charged with murder and is next scheduled to appear in court on April 5.
 Police have said they are certain Tarrant was the only gunman but are still investigating whether he had support.